ShiveshM/GolemFlavor/docs/source/statistics.rst

 :math:`\textbf{x}` and provided certain regularity conditions are met (MLE exists and is unique), :math:`-2\ln\lambda\left(\textbf{x}\right)` can be approximated to follow a :math:`\chi^2` distribution.
-The :math:`\chi^2` distribution is parameterised by :math:`k`, the *number of degrees of freedom*, which is defined as the number of independent normally distributed variables that were summed together.
+The :math:`\chi^2` distribution is parameterized by :math:`k`, the *number of degrees of freedom*, which is defined as the number of independent normally distributed variables that were summed together.
 When the profile likelihood is used to account for :math:`n` nuisance parameters, the effective number of degrees of